topicquests/sensecraft/documentation/qs-design.md

 documentation contains project documentation

-qs-client used for frontend code
+client used for frontend code

-qs-server used for backend code
+server used for backend code

 Standard feathers folder structure